bablokb/cp-webradio/Readme.md

   - Four buttons for navigation.
   - A display for the station logo.

+A Pico-W is fine for streams with a bitrate of cbr64, but many stations don't stream their program with a lower bitrate than 128 anymore.

 The last two items are not strictly required, but without navigation between different streams and without the screen the gadget is a bit boring (but good enough to play your single, favorite stream).